 Yes, there is an element of importance when placing terms closer to the beginning of the title, but this is more for customers and optimising the click-through rate (CTR) than for helping your products to match a particular search query.

 What is the best strategy – using one keyword for every product or different keywords for each product?

 If you think about the customer first and, more specifically, what they’re typing in to Google, it is clear that you should focus the title and description on what is unique or different about each product.

 Following this strategy, your Google Shopping ads are more likely to show the right product for the right search query.
 That will make your clicks more relevant and more likely to convert in to sales.

-You can still include the more generic keywords in all products, of course. e.g. if every product is a set of sterling silver earrings, you absolutely should include that in the Product titles and descriptions.
-Then consider the more specific elements to make each product more unique; size, shape, style, design, inspiration, purpose etc.
+You can still include the more generic keywords in all products, of course.
+For example, if every product is a set of sterling silver earrings, you absolutely should include that in the Product titles and descriptions.
+Then consider the more specific elements to make each product more unique; size, shape, style, design, inspiration, purpose and so on.

 Finally, you don’t need every single phrase intact in your product title or product description.

-e.g. don’t try to include: “earring from Thailand”, “silver banana leaf earrings”, or “delicate silver earrings” as intact phrases.
+For instance, don’t try to include “earring from Thailand”, “silver banana leaf earrings”, or “delicate silver earrings” as intact phrases.
 The product description will just look awful.
-Use intact phrases where it makes sense, but otherwise just the individual words or parts of a phrase are fine – Google will work it out and still match relevant queries to your Google product ads.
+Use intact phrases where it makes sense, but otherwise just the individual words or parts of a phrase are fine.
+Google will work it out and still match relevant queries to your Google product ads.

 The benefits of product description and product title optimisation not only increases traffic and impressions, it can increase conversions and grow revenue.